aalto-ui/aim/aim2_metrics/README.md

 ```

+## Adding New Metrics

+1. For your metric, create a new Python file within the [AIM metrics](./aim/metrics/) directory.
+For example, `m7_your_metric_name.py`.
+2. Implement a metric class within the file.
+The class must implement the `AIMMetricInterface`, specified in the [interfaces.py](./aim/metrics/interfaces.py) file.
+The easiest way to get started is to copy paste the code from an existing metric file (e.g., `m1_png_file_size.py`) and modify it for your needs.
+3. For testing your metric, create a new Python file within the [unit tests](./tests/metrics/) directory.
+For example, `test_m7.py`.
+4. Implement a unit test within the file.
+Again, the easiest way to get started is to copy paste the code from an existing unit test file (e.g., `test_m1.py`) and modify it for your needs.
+5. Run the test file (see [Tests](#tests)).
+6. Edit [evaluators.py](./aim/evaluators/evaluators.py) (see private constants) to include your metric and its results as part of the GUI designs evaluation.
+7. Run the GUI designs evaluator application (see [Evaluation of GUI Designs](#evaluation)).

 ## Utility Tools

-This subproject supports the following utility tools to ease development.
+This subproject supports the following utility tools to (i) ease development and (ii) improve code quality.
 Their installation and use is optional, but highly recommended.

 - **isort.** Python utility to automatically sort imports. https://pypi.org/project/isort/
 - **Black.** Python code formatter. https://pypi.org/project/black/